 Most non-U.S. citizens who wish to study in the USA will seek an F-1 (non-immigrant) student visa, but there are other visa types that are sometimes authorized for those who study in the USA.
 An F-1 visa is for people who want to study at an accredited U.S. university or to study English at a university or intensive English language institute.

 It is best to apply early for the visa to make sure that there is sufficient time for visa processing.
 We recommend that all students apply for their visa as soon as they have all the required documentation.
 Notify Global_Gateway@baylor.edu directly once your visa status is known.
 Please tell the ISC when you have made an appointment, and notify us of the outcome of that appointment.

 You can learn more about how to apply for a visa by visiting your nearest US Embassy or Consulate in your country.
 You may need to book an appointment to complete the process.

-Find everything you need to know about the application process and get started on your academic journey – we're here to help.
+Find out everything you need to know about the application process and get started on your academic journey – we're here to help.

 You may need to supply documents to support your application for your program and visa.

 Learn about the specific academic and English language entry requirements for the Global Gateway Program